Odas Moon: Death and legacy

 Moon was relieved of duty at ACTS on January 29, 1936 and died at the age of 45 on November 19, 1937.
 At the time of his death, Moon had been waiting in the Hotel Chamberlin, Old Point Comfort, Virginia to be retired from active service which was to have taken effect on December 31, 1937.
+He was interred at Fort Sam Houston National Cemetery a week later.

 Retired Air Force Major General Eugene L. Eubank said in a 1982 interview that Odas Moon, a very close friend of his, "drank himself to death".
 Eubank said that he and "Odie" Moon had served in the Air Corps together from 1919 on the Mexico–U.S. border flights and had been devoted friends ever since.
 Eubank served as Moon's copilot in May 1929 for the New York aerial refueling demonstration.

 During World War II, all of Moon's staff mates and commanders at ACTS went on to become influential general officers, as did all four officers on board the Question Mark and two of the officers flying with him in the tankers.

 All the crew members of the Question Mark were given Distinguished Flying Crosses, but none of the tanker crews were so honored.
 Instead, Moon and the others received letters of commendation.
 On May 26, 1976, the two surviving tanker crewmembers—retired brigadier generals Ross G. Hoyt and Joseph G. Hopkins—were awarded the DFC for their exceptional contributions to air-to-air refueling by Chief of Staff of the United States Air Force General David C. Jones.